-2nd Street Corridor Project Begins Construction
+2nd Street Corridor Construction Continues

 The project includes extensive curb/gutter and sidewalk replacement along 2nd Street from Commercial Street to Division Street.
 Also included are Stresscrete street light poles identical to those throughout downtown Atchison as well as ADA compliant brick pavers within the Amelia Earhart Historic District (Kansas Ave. to Atchison St.).